Chief Communications and Operations Officer, U.S. Pain Foundation

-Because pain involves so many variables, including underlying condition, comorbidities, body chemistry, and perception of pain, there is no one-size-fits-all approach to care.
+Because pain involves so many variables, including underlying conditions, comorbidities, body chemistry, and perception of pain, there is no one-size-fits-all approach to care.
 What helps one person may not work for another, even if they have the same condition and symptoms.

-While patients might hope for a quick fix, the reality is that most people go through a process of trial-and-error to determine what best alleviates their symptoms.
+While patients might hope for a quick fix, the reality is that most people go through a process of trial and error to determine what best alleviates their symptoms.

 Meaningful pain relief usually requires combining multiple options and strategies across disciplines; for example, one person might require massage therapy, prescription medications, and nerve blocks to manage their pain, and another might use acupuncture, physical therapy, and over-the-counter medications.